traefik/traefik-helm-chart/EXAMPLES.md

       selfManagedCertificate: true
 ```

-## Mount datadog DSD socket directly into traefik container (i.e. no more socat sidecar)
+## Mount datadog DSD socket directly into the Traefik container (i.e. no more socat sidecar)

-This example demonstrates how to directly mount datadog apm socket into traefik container, thus avoiding the need of socat sidecar container.
+This example demonstrates how to directly mount Datadog APM socket into Traefik container, thus avoiding the need for a socat sidecar container.

 ```yaml
 metrics: